 I’m not entirely sure what draws me to Port Townsend although there’s a lot to choose from.
 Perhaps it’s the beautiful Victorian homes, or the historic waterfront, or maybe just that’s it’s such a cool place.
 More likely all of the above.
 For many years I would couch at the West Coast Sea Kayak symposium but those days are a distant memory.

 In 1873 Joseph fleeing his crime of double murder of the Dwyer couple on the island of San Juan in the US came seeking refuge with relatives.
-Eventually authorities arrived and carted him back to Port Townsend to stand trail.
-He was found guilty and sentenced to hang; all over a box container a few coins and a watch.
+Eventually, authorities arrived and carted him back to Port Townsend to stand trial.
+He was found guilty and sentenced to hang; all over a box containing a few coins and a watch.

 But it does make me wonder how many other little ‘dirty’ secrets are lost to history.